cyclist-org/cyclist/src/generic/test/data/notes.md

 Heighted graph found during proof search for benchmarks/fo/13-2-hydra.tst.
 This is a simpler example than graph_19 of a graph that is ID, but is neither SD nor XSD.

+# Graph 23

+A degenerate example, with one node and no edges.
+Added to check against bug in SLA code found in c94abc9.